 Using the Past as a Guide

 If you need some reference points to help determine a pre-law major, past application statistics might yield some answers.
-The Law School Admissions Council (LSAC), along with administering the Law School Admissions Test, also manages the application process for most law schools.
+The Law School Admissions Council (LSAC), along with administering the Law School Admissions Test (LSAT), also manages the application process for most law schools.
 Because of this, it compiles a wealth of information about law school applicants.

-- Criminal justice;
+- Criminal Justice

-Building Legal Skills In Any Major
+Building Legal Skills in Any Major

-Also helpful is a background in research methods, which hones your ability to compare and weigh evidence, essential skills for the legal practice.
+Also helpful is a background in research methods, which hones your ability to compare and weigh evidence, essential skills for someone who wants to practice law.
 Other areas of proficiency that can be developed across different majors include skills related to time management and interpersonal relations.